DaneEnright/Advanced-CSS-Portfolio/README.md

-# <Personal Webpage showcasing Work Portfolio>
+# <Javascript Password Generator>

 ## Description

-Built this project from scratch to get more familiar with HTML and Advanced CSS as well as learn how to upload my work to GitHub.
+Built this project with some starter code to get more familiar with HTML and Javascript as well as learn how to upload my work to GitHub.

-This was a coding assignment where we built our own webpage from scratch using HTML and Advanced CSS.
-The goal was to make this a portfolio/resume to showcase our projects to future employers.
+This was a coding assignment where we built our own Javascript extenstion using some starter code from HTML and Advanced CSS.
+The goal was to make a page that could create a random password based on inputs from the user.

-Learned a lot more about these html and css languages and how they work together.
+Learned a lot more about these HTML and Javascript and how they work together.

 ## Installation